pcarranza/nomad-exporter/README.md

 |nomad_node_resource_disk_bytes | Amount of allocatable disk bytes the node has. | node, datacenter |
 |nomad_node_allocated_cpu_megahertz | Amount of allocated CPU on the node in MHz. | node, datacenter |
 |nomad_node_used_cpu_megahertz | Amount of CPU used on the node in MHz. | node, datacenter |

-## Usage

-* -allow-stale-reads: allow to read metrics from a non-leader server
-* -debug: enable debug log level
-* -nomad.server string: HTTP API address of a Nomad server or agent. (default "http://localhost:4646")
-* -nomad.timeout int: HTTP timeout to contact Nomad agent, or read from it. (default 10)
-* -tls.ca-file string: ca-file path to a PEM-encoded CA cert file to use to verify the connection to nomad server
-* -tls.ca-path string: ca-path is the path to a directory of PEM-encoded CA cert files to verify the connection to nomad server
-* -tls.cert-file string: cert-file is the path to the client certificate for Nomad communication
-* -tls.insecure: insecure enables or disables SSL verification
-* -tls.key-file string: key-file is the path to the key for cert-file
-* -tls.tls-server-name string: tls-server-name sets the SNI for Nomad ssl connection
-* -version: Print version information.
-* -web.listen-address string: Address to listen on for web interface and telemetry. (default ":9172")
-* -web.telemetry-path string: Path under which to expose metrics. (default "/metrics")